mferrari0/Reor20---Radar-Precipitation-Prediction/README.md

 *Why would I consider the rain gauges outside a catchment to predict the precipitation inside the catchment?*

 It happens sometimes that the rain gauges data and the radar data are not correlated.
-This can be caused by the fact the precipitation is localized in other parts of the catchment where no rain gauge was present.
+This can be caused by the fact the precipitation is localized in parts of the catchment where no rain gauge was present.
 By considering the rain gauges of the entire 2x2 area, I was hoping for the model to learn the general pattern of a precipitation and increase the prediction score.